Acetyl-CoA C-acetyltransferase

-Hence, this enzyme has one substrate, acetyl-CoA, and two products, CoA and acetoacetyl-CoA.
+The enzyme has one substrate, acetyl-CoA, and converts two molecules of this into acetoacetyl-CoA and coenzyme A.

-Acetyl-CoA C-acetyltransferase belongs to the thiolase family of enzymes.

-This enzyme belongs to the family of transferases, specifically those acyltransferases transferring groups other than aminoacyl groups.
-The systematic name of this enzyme class is acetyl-CoA:acetyl-CoA C-acetyltransferase.
+Acetyl-CoA C-acetyltransferase has a cysteine at its active site, and is a transferase in the group of acyltransferases which transfer groups other than aminoacyl groups.
+Its systematic name is acetyl-CoA:acetyl-CoA C-acetyltransferase.
 Other names in common use include acetoacetyl-CoA thiolase, beta-acetoacetyl coenzyme A thiolase, 2-methylacetoacetyl-CoA thiolase [misleading], 3-oxothiolase, acetyl coenzyme A thiolase, acetyl-CoA acetyltransferase, acetyl-CoA:N-acetyltransferase, and thiolase II.
-This enzyme participates in 10 metabolic pathways: fatty acid metabolism, synthesis and degradation of ketone bodies, valine, leucine and isoleucine degradation, lysine degradation, tryptophan metabolism, pyruvate metabolism, benzoate degradation via coa ligation, propanoate metabolism, butanoate metabolism, and two-component system - general.
+This enzyme participates in many metabolic pathways including fatty acid metabolism, synthesis and degradation of ketone bodies, valine, leucine and isoleucine degradation, lysine degradation, tryptophan metabolism, pyruvate metabolism, propanoate metabolism, and butanoate metabolism.

 Isozymes

 Human genes encoding acetyl-CoA C-acetyltransferases include: